spice-labs-inc/goatrodeo/info/append_only_graph.md

   previous files.
 * The Index file which contains the MD5 hash of the primary key, the Goat Rodeo Data (`.grd`) file that contains the entry, and the offset in that file.
 These files will be named based on the hex of 8 most significant bytes of the file's SHA256 hash with `.gri` appended.
   This is the Goat Rodeo Index `.gri` file.
 The indexes should be in ascending order.
-* The Goat Rodeo Bundle (`.grb`) file which contains the ordered list of `.grd` files including SHA256 hash, the set of `.gri` files with SHA256 hash and database metadata.
-The `.grb` file will be named based on the time the file was created and hex value of the most significant 8 bytes of the SHA256 of the file's hash.
-For example `2024_04_30_18_23_07_334f42bf1be490ee.grb` The timestamp prefix allows for determining the newest or most recent bundle file.
+* The Goat Rodeo Cluster (`.grc`) file which contains the ordered list of `.grd` files including SHA256 hash, the set of `.gri` files with SHA256 hash and database metadata.
+The `.grc` file will be named based on the time the file was created and hex value of the most significant 8 bytes of the SHA256 of the file's hash.
+For example `2024_04_30_18_23_07_334f42bf1be490ee.grc` The timestamp prefix allows for determining the newest or most recent cluster file.